notque/ckaprep/README.md

 * Steady internet, preferably 5MB up/down.
 * 1-3 Days for Scheduling Exam

+* Exam is currently in 1.18, and in September or October will be in 1.19

 The latest curriculum can always be found at [https://github.com/cncf/curriculum](https://github.com/cncf/curriculum).

 During the exam you are allowed be allowed to open **one** tab apart from the browser based terminal.
 You can open _any_ link under the [kubernetes.io](kubernetes.io) domain.
 Some links that will help during the exam are;